tonyamano24/Codex-POC-003/README.md

 ## Testing

 Playwright is configured in `playwright.config.ts` to launch the Nuxt dev server automatically.
-To run the end-to-end suite:
+The smoke tests cover the homepage journey and the collection detail flow.

 ```bash
 npm run test:e2e